 Analyzing DiDi Global's Unusual Options Activity

-DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Monday.
-The stock price moved down to $11.14 following the option alert.
+On Tuesday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
+After the option alert, the stock price moved up to $11.19.

 - Sentiment: BULLISH